 Due to the Covid_19 pandemic, the global tourism industry was faced with an unprecedented never seen before crisis like situation, that brought the global tourism industry to a complete standstill.
 Yet, after months of complete lockdown, travel restrictions, and rising Covid cases across the globe, the travel industry has just begun to regain momentum.
 One of the crucial aspects in reviving the tourism industry is re-building of tourist confidence.
 Unless tourists feel reassured that they would be safe at all stages of their trip – during the journey, during their stay at the hotel, while going out to see places or to eat, they would simply not travel.
 It is here that appropriate technologies if deployed properly can play a significant role.

-Both the impact and the recovery have to be looked at from a macro lens, that is for the global industry as a whole. (needs to rephrased) It becomes increasingly essential to trace and follow the recovery process, track new Covid cases, enforce travel restrictions, manage tourist traffic, etc. – all necessary components of ensuring a safe destination.
+Both the impact and the recovery have to be looked at from a macro lens, that is for the global industry as a whole.
+Thus, It becomes increasingly essential to trace and follow the recovery process, track new Covid cases, enforce travel restrictions, manage tourist traffic, etc. – all necessary components of ensuring a safe destination.
 Until now, the tourism industry and its allied stakeholders relied on traditional technologies in their daily operations, but with the aftermath of pandemic, the importance and the significant uses of technologies have been reestablished.
 Tracking trends and patterns and analyzing them into insights and information for the average tourist and service provider is at the center of the recovery process.

 Tourism Recovery Tracker